All Episodes

 Thou shalt not worship a black conservative.

-By the way, try this.
+By the way, try this: A.P.
+Obama, headline.

-Get this headline.
+I get this headline.

 The burden of homeownership spread unequally.

-Subheadline, minority homeowners are most likely to have an unaffordable mortgage.
+Sub-headline: minority homeowners are most likely to have an unaffordable mortgage.

 Well, Shazam, could that be because they should never have had the mortgage in the first place?

-And how the hell is it spread equally?
+But what is this burden of homeownership and how the hell is it spread equally?

 Why does everything have to be equal?